 Maintaining your bamboo floor will be as easy as maintaining hardwood flooring.
 Sweep the floor or use a vacuum regularly to get rid of any dirt that could leave scratches.
 If you notice the shine start to fade you can clean the floor with a damp mop and special cleaner.
 The cleaner needs to be non-wax, non-alkaline, or specific to hardwood and bamboo floors.

 Is bamboo flooring water resistant?

 While it is generally more water resistant than hardwood flooring, bamboo flooring is susceptible to water damage in the same ways.
 Excessive moisture or humidity will cause it to become disfigured.

 Watch out for scratches.

 Just like hardwood flooring, bamboo flooring will develop character in high-traffic areas.
 High heels, pet claws, and old furniture will scratch your floor.
-Even everyday dirt tracked in by shoes can scratch your bamboo flooring over time.
+Even everyday dirt tracked in by shoes can scratch your flooring over time.
 Sweep regularly.

 3. Bamboo flooring is durable.